dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/impact-analysis.md

 Explanation: A traceability matrix is an effective tool for assessing the impact of a proposed change on existing requirements, as it links requirements to their origins and traces them throughout the project lifecycle.

 Question: In the context of Impact Analysis, what is the significance of conducting a conflict assessment?
-A: To determine financial conflicts in the project budget
+A: To determine financial conflicts in the project budget and resource allocation
 B: To identify and resolve conflicts between the proposed change and existing requirements
-C: To assign conflicting tasks to different team members
+C: To assign conflicting tasks to different team members and stakeholders in the project
-D: To schedule conflicting project activities
+D: To schedule conflicting project activities and tasks throughout the project lifecycle
 Answer: B
 Explanation: The significance of conducting a conflict assessment in Impact Analysis is to identify and resolve any conflicts between the proposed change and existing or baselined requirements, ensuring the integrity of the requirements baseline.

 Question: How does Impact Analysis affect ongoing business analysis activities in a project?
 A: It typically results in the immediate completion of all activities
 B: It evaluates how the proposed change will affect these activities
-C: It cancels all ongoing business analysis activities
+C: It cancels all ongoing business analysis activities in the project
 D: It allocates additional budget to business analysis activities
 Answer: B
 Explanation: Impact Analysis involves evaluating how a proposed change will affect ongoing business analysis activities, including work that has been completed and approved, as well as work still in progress.